beberlei/context/README.md

 # Context

-Thin PHP library to help implement Data-Context-Interaction/Entity-Boundary-Interceptor Patterns and have a simple way to move logic from controller to the model layer.
-It is a framework for the model layer.
+Thin PHP library to help implement Data-Context-Interaction/ Entity-Boundary-Interceptor Patterns and have a simple way to move logic from controller to the model layer.
+It is a "framework for the model".

-This library tries to solve problems with todays Web/MVC applications, which are too focused on the controller, leading to tight coupling and painful testing experience.
+This library tries to solve problems with todays Web/MVC applications, which are too focused on the controller, leading to tight coupling and painful reusability, testing and refactoring experience.

-Requirements:
+Features:

-* Solve mapping HTTP-Request (or any input for that matter) onto model-request
+* Support mapping HTTP-Request (or any input for that matter) onto model-request
 * Inject observer that notifies boundary of different model results (subject).
-* Allow for Validation/Input Filtering
-* Simplify transactions around work
+* Simplify transaction-management
-* Transform model exceptions into exceptions/error handling of MVC.
+* Consistent transformation of model exceptions into exceptions/error handling of application.
-* Allow different boundaries to be implemented (Web, CLI, MessageQueues, Unit-Tests, ..) and map to the same model.
+* Pluggable delivery mechanisms (Web, CLI, MessageQueues, Unit-Tests, ..)  map to the same model
 * Command pattern approach, allowing to keep transactional log of the domain events.
 (Do, Undo, Redo)
+* Hooks for Validation/Input Filtering

+## Terminology

+### Model

+Layer where business logic and access to persistence happens.
+Can be seperated into two parts Interactor and Entity.

+### Delivery Mechanism

+The delivery mechanism is a way input/output and data processing work in your
+application: Human/Machine, Asynchroneous/Synchroneus, HTTP/REST/CLI/GUI, Client/Server, and so on.

+### Boundary

+Seperates Input from model layer by describing how to map delivery mechanism inputs into a request against your model.
+The boundary acts an observer to model (subject) to listen to success and failure states.

-## A Context
+### Context (Interaction)

-A context is any PHP callable that handles a use-case.
-It is executed from the context-engine and wrapped into transactions, request-to-model mapping and much more.
+A context is any PHP callable (no-base class?) that handles a use-case.
+Its execution is wrapped in a boundary.

 ## Simple Example: Symfony View Resource Request

-In this example a resource is accessed that corresponds to one object in the domain layer.
+In this example a domain object is fetched using a service from a locator and then rendered as HTML page.
+Error handling is implemented in terms of the framework.

     <?php